pzemtsov/pzemtsov.github.io/_posts/2014-05-18-size-does-matter.md

 this means that the 32-bit code is shorter.
 However, this is only applicable to small functions that can be fully compiled using only traditional registers.
-As soon as the new registers (`r8` .. `r15`) are used, the instructions immediately become as long as in 64-bit case:
+As soon as the new registers (`r8` .. `r15`) are used, the instructions immediately become as long as in the 64-bit case:

      49 01 C2        addq %rax, %r10
      41 01 C2        addl %eax, %r10d